s3lvatico/hamon/README.md

 When an alarm is reset, another line is produced, indicating the timestamp, the traffic value, and its fraction of the traffic threshold as a percentage.

+### The random log generator tool

+Its task is to procude a log file in the expected format, but with time-variable frequencies.
+I purposefully did not let it accept parameters other than the target log file name, since this tool is intended to use as a demo.

+The random log line generation logic is in the class `org.gmnz.clog.ClfLineGenerator`, you can check it to see how I played with (pseudo) random numbers to generate a spectrum of requests as most variable as possible.

+The thread which drives the generation of the log lines operates in a two-state fashion; it has a running period of 3 minutes, with alternating states of low and high traffic generation, set in a duty cycle of 35%.
+Means: it's programmed to emit low traffic (generates 2 reqs/second) for 13/20 of the 3 minutes time window and emits high traffic (15 reqs/second) for the remaining time.
+This assures an alternating behavior of alarms being raised and reset with respect to a threshold of 20000000 bytes.